endlessm/chromium-browser/tools/gn/docs/reference.md

         omitted from the label for targets in the default toolchain, and will be included for targets in other toolchains.

+    {{label_name}}
+        The short name of the label of the target.
+This is the part after the colon.
+For "//foo/bar:baz" this will be "baz".
+        Unlike {{target_output_name}}, this is not affected by the "output_prefix" in the tool or the "output_name" set on the target.

     {{output}}
         The relative path and name of the output(s) of the current build step.
 If there is more than one output, this will expand